 Step 2 - Cut Bottom Plate

-Measure 34-inches on the bottom plate and place 2 marks to show where each edge of the door frame will be.
+Measure 34-inches on the bottom plate and place two marks to show where each edge of the door frame will be.
 Use a square to determine whether the marks are square.
-Take the reciprocating saw and cut the 2x4-inch boards to fit within those 2 marks.
+Take the reciprocating saw and cut the 2x4-inch boards to fit within those two marks.

 Remove these 2x4-inch boards by twisting them off their nails and pulling them down or up.
 Set the depth of the circular saw blade at 1.5-inches and carefully cut out the bottom plate.
-Ensure that the cuts are square.
-Use a wood chisel on the remaining piece of bottom plate and remove the form the door frame.
+Ensure the cuts are square.
+Use a wood chisel on the remaining piece of bottom plate and remove it from the door frame.

 Step 3 - Build Door Frame

-Measure 2 2x4-inch boards to the right height and nail them to the edge of the bottom plate.
+Measure two 2x4-inch boards to the right height and nail them to the edge of the bottom plate.
 Keep a level on them while nailing them to the top plate.
-Build a header out of 2 2x4-inch boards nailed together on their sides.
+Build a header out of two 2x4-inch boards nailed together on their sides.

-Measure the height of the door, plus 1-inch for the door jamb and wall covering.
-Attach the header in between 2 vertical studs and nail it in place.
+Measure the height of the door, plus one-inch for the door jamb and wall covering.
+Attach the header in between two vertical studs and nail it in place.
 Measure the space between the top edge of the header and the top plate.
 Cut out the 2x4-inch boards and install it in this area.
 Keep a 16-inch on-center spacing.

-Nail 1 more 2x4-inch stud to 1 side of the frame by attaching it to the top and bottom sill.
+Nail one more 2x4-inch stud to one side of the frame by attaching it to the top and bottom sill.
 It will be the side to which the door attaches.
 On the other side of the door frame, install several 2x4-inch boards which will fit from the end stud to the first wall stud.

-Once you have finished the the framing, check to see that everything is square and level.
+Once you have finished the framing, check that everything is square and level.
 If anything is out of alignment, it will make installing the door much more difficult.